emtee40/SurvivalManual-wiki/Medicine.md

 Although you can live several weeks without food, you need an adequate amount to stay healthy.
 Without food your mental and physical capabilities will deteriorate rapidly and you will become weak.
 Food provides energy and replenishes the substances that your body burns.
 Food provides vitamins, minerals, salts, and other elements essential to good health.
 Possibly more important, it helps morale.

-The three basic sources of food are plants, animals (including fish), and issued rations.
+The three basic sources of food are plants, animals (including fish) and fungus.
 In varying degrees, both provide the calories, carbohydrates, fats, and proteins needed for normal daily body functions.
 You should use rations to augment plant and animal foods, which will extend and help maintain a balanced diet.

 Calories are a measure of heat and potential energy.
 The average person needs 2,000 calories per day to function at a minimum level.
 An adequate amount of carbohydrates, fats, and proteins without an adequate caloric intake will lead to starvation and cannibalism of the body's own tissue for energy.